-It is important that survivors of suicide are able to receive support from others and to utilize good self-care.
+It is important that survivors of suicide are able to receive support from others and to exercise self-care.
 Self-care activities include ensuring that survivors are focusing on their emotional needs, eating, resting, and engaging in calming activities such as going for walks, listening to music or playing with a pet.
-Someone who has lost a loved one to suicide can be at higher risk for suicide themselves, and so needs to be monitored for suicidal thoughts and connected to needed supports.
+Someone who has lost a loved one to suicide can be at higher risk for suicide themselves, and need to be monitored for suicidal thoughts as well as connected to needed supports.
 Most important is for the survivor to have at least one person that they feel they can talk to who will really listen to them.

-The Helpline Center has a packet of resource materials specific to grief recovery for survivors that is available to be mailed or handed out upon request.
+Resources for survivors of suicide loss are available.
+The Healing After a Suicide Loss in Your Life guide is a resource available to those who have lost a love one to suicide.
+In addition, the Helpline Center has a packet of resource materials specific to grief recovery for survivors that is available to be mailed or handed out upon request.
 Click here to make a request.

 - American Foundation for Suicide Prevention’s (AFSP) Resources for Loss Survivors